Giovanni Michelotti: Own work

 Michelotti did present a few cars under his own name.
 The Shellette was a beach car with wicker seats and dashboard in the spirit of Ghia's, Fiat 500 and 600 Jollys.
 The Shellette was designed in collaboration with yacht designer Philip Schell.
 Originally constructed with DAF underpinnings, this was later changed to Fiat 850 mechanicals.
 Unlike the Ghia Jolly, the more powerful 47 hp-metric Shellette was a reasonably useful car having a heater and various other creature comforts.
 It was also capable of a 60 mph cruising speed.
 Only about 80 were built, with around ten still in existence.
 Famous buyers included the Dutch Royal Family, who used an early DAF-based Shellette at their summer property in Porto Ercole, and Jacqueline Onassis, who employed a later model on the Onassis' private island Skorpios.

 Around 1980, the Fiat 127-based "Every" appeared, a light buggy-styled vehicle.
 Michelotti also marketed a luxurious version of the Daihatsu Taft.
 In 1985 the Michelotti PAC was presented, a one-off citycar prototype (PAC = "Project Automotive Commuter") based on the Daihatsu Cuore.

 Scammell

 In the 1960s, Michelotti designed a glass-reinforced plastic (GRP) cab for certain lorries made by Scammell, who had become part of Leyland Motors in 1955.
 The cab was used for the Routeman, Handyman and Trunker models.
 The Townsman also had a Michelotti designed cab.

 Other manufacturers

-For other companies he designed the following (incomplete):
+For other companies he designed the following (this is an incomplete list):